Schedule and Host Zoom Meetings

 Schedule a Meeting

-Zoom will prompt you for a meeting title, date and start time.
-Additional options let you decide who can be seen and heard, whether you want the meeting to be automatically recorded, and more.
+Simply click on "Schedule" and enter a meeting title, date and start time to add your event and receive a link to share with guests.
+Additional settings let you decide who can be seen and heard, whether you want the meeting to be automatically recorded, and more.
 You can also create a "recurring" meeting that repeats as often as you wish.
-Use the "Save" button to add the meeting to your list of upcoming events.
-Zoom will provide you with a link to send to guests.

 This video will walk you through the process: